kptdev/kpt/site/guides/rationale.md

-# The Rationale behind Kpt
+# The Rationale behind kpt

 Infrastructure as Code (IaC) refers to two main ideas, which go hand in hand:
 1. Represent infrastructure configuration as code or a code-like text format: general-purpose languages, domain-specific configuration languages, and template languages.